Race and ethnicity in Colombia: Racial/ethnic groups and their frequency

 The 2018 census reported that the "non-ethnic population", consisting of whites and mestizos, constituted 87 percent of the national population.
+A study by Latinobarómetro in 2023 estimates that 50.3% of the population are Mestizo or around 26 million people, 26.4% are White, 9.5% are Indigenous or around 5 million people, 9.0% are Black, 4.4% are Mulatto, and 0.4% are Asian, however estimates of each vary between sources.
+Therefore, it can be estimated that 26 million people are Mestizos (being the largest ethnic group in the country), 14 million people are White (includes castizos and euro-descendants), 5 million people are Indigenous, 5 million people are Black (excluding mulattos), 2 million people are Mulatto, and 200 thousand people are Asian, showcasing the diversity of Colombia as a nation.

+Rojas et al. (2010) measured the genetic mixture for fourteen Colombian departments:

 Distribution of racial/ethnic groups geographically

 The various groups exist in differing concentrations throughout the nation, in a pattern that to some extent goes back to colonial origins.
 The Whites tend to live mainly in the urban centers like Bogotá or Medellín.
 The populations of the major cities are primarily mestizo and white.
 The large Mestizo population includes most campesinos (people living in rural areas) of the Andean highlands, where some Spanish conquerors mixed with the women of Amerindian chiefdoms.
 Mestizos had always lived in the cities as well, as artisans and small tradesmen, and they have played a major part in the urban expansion of recent decades.

 According to the 2005 census, the heaviest concentration of the indigenous population (22 to 61 percent) is located in the departments of Amazonas, La Guajira, Guainía, Vaupés, and Vichada.
 The secondary concentrations of 6 to 21 percent are located in the departments of Sucre, Córdoba, Chocó, Cauca and Nariño.
 Amerindian communities have legal autonomy to enforce their own traditional laws and customs.
-Despite its small percentage of the national population, the indigenous population has managed to regain nearly a quarter of the country's land titles under the 1991 constitution.
+Despite being around 4-10% of the population, the indigenous population has managed to regain nearly a quarter of the country's land titles under the 1991 constitution.

 The 1991 National Constitution of Colombia defined Territorial Entities (Entidades Territoriales) as departments, districts, municipalities and indigenous territories.
 Within an Indigenous Territory Entity (ETI) the people have autonomy in managing their interests, and within the limits of the constitution have the right to manage resources and define taxes required to perform their duties.
 ETIs are to be defined by the government in conformance with the Organic Law on Land Management.